NUMERACY AT ST. LUKE'S

 At this stage, pupils are developing their ability to solve a variety of problems, including simple fractions and understanding decimal place values.
 In addition, pupils should be analysing shapes and their respective properties, confidently describing the relationships between these shapes, and using measuring instruments with accuracy.

 *By the end of Year 4, times tables up to 12x12 should be memorised.
+Additionally, Year 4 pupils will be required to undertake a Multiplications Tables Check from 2020 onwards.
+Read more about the Multiplication Tables Check here.

 Upper Key Stage 2 (Years 5 and 6)